 Historical note and terminology

 Deficiency of monoamine oxidase has been described in association with Norrie disease (an X-linked syndrome characterized by congenital blindness, hearing loss, and variable mental retardation) (de la Chapelle et al 1985; Sims et al 1989a; Sims et al 1989b), as an isolated defect affecting only monoamine oxidase-A, and as a combined deficiency of both monoamine oxidase-A and B in the absence of Norrie disease.
-Five patients with X chromosome deletions including monoamine oxidase-A and monoamine oxidase-B, as well as the Norrie disease gene, had severe mental retardation, autistic-like behavior, abnormal peripheral autonomic function, and atonic seizures (Collins et al 1992; Lenders et al 1996), whereas 2 brothers with a complex deletion involving the Norrie disease gene and a part of the monoamine oxidase-B structural gene, but with an intact monoamine oxidase-A gene, had no psychiatric symptoms or mental retardation (Berger et al 1992; Lenders et al 1996).
+Five patients with X chromosome deletions including monoamine oxidase-A and monoamine oxidase-B, as well as the Norrie disease gene, had severe mental retardation, autistic-like behavior, abnormal peripheral autonomic function, and atonic seizures (Collins et al 1992; Lenders et al 1996), whereas two brothers with a complex deletion involving the Norrie disease gene and a part of the monoamine oxidase-B structural gene, but with an intact monoamine oxidase-A gene, had no psychiatric symptoms or mental retardation (Berger et al 1992; Lenders et al 1996).
+Norrie disease may occur without affecting either monoamine oxidase-A or -B (Liu et al 2019).
 Involvement of deletions of the X chromosome in areas other than the structural genes for monoamine oxidase-A gene and monoamine oxidase-B impedes interpretation of the clinical data in these individuals.

 In 2010, two males were described with a 240kb deletion of Xp11.3-p11.4 that included both monoamine oxidase-A and B genes but excluded the Norrie disease gene (Whibley et al 2010).
 A similar case was reported in 2012 (O'Leary et al 2012).
 All had developmental delay, intermittent hypotonia, and stereotypic hand movements.

-No specific defect affecting monoamine oxidase-B without involvement of the Norrie gene has not been described.
+No specific defect affecting monoamine oxidase-B without involvement of the Norrie gene has been described.

 Mouse models are available for deficiencies of both monoamine oxidase-A (Cases et al 1995; Scott et al 2008; Bortolato et al 2011a; Bortolato et al 2011b), monoamine oxidase-B (Grimsby et al 1997), and combined monoamine oxidase-A and B deficiency (Chen et al 2004; Bortolato and Shih 2011b; Singh et al 2013).